loreanvictor/rxdeep/docs/md/index.md

 ## Flexibility

-Unlike [Redux](https://redux.js.org/) or similar state management libraries, **RxDeep** doesn't require you to issue changes at the root of the state-tree, maintain a singular store, etc. A `State` is basically an enhanced [`Subject`](https://rxjs.dev/guide/subject) so you could use it as flexibly.
+**RxDeep**, unlike libraries such as [Redux](https://redux.js.org/), doesn't require your changes to be funneled through specific channels.
+You can freely issue changes to any part of the state-tree, so for example you can only expose relevant parts of the state-tree to modules/components.

-The only limitation (similar to [Redux](https://redux.js.org/)) is that you need to issue changes while respecting object immutability (e.g. change array reference when you change content of array).
+The only limitation (similar to [Redux](https://redux.js.org/)) is that you need to respect object immutability.
-Since you can make changes on leaf-nodes of the state tree (which are always raw objects such as `string`s), and in cases when you need to issue changes higher up the state tree you can utilize likes of the spread operator `...` for respecting object immutability, in rare cases this limitation should further complicate your code.
+Basically do not change an object without changing its reference.

 **DON'T**: